Belarusian-Soviet conflict

-The Belarusian-Soviet conflict, also known as the October Revolution and the Establishment of Belarusian Statehood, Belarusian-Bolshevik conflict, Conflict between the Council of the All-Belarusian Congress and Oblispolkom, Bolshevik coup d'état in Belarus, and Belarusian War of Independence, was a political and military confrontation in late 1917 and early 1918 between units in favour of the Great Belarusian Rada and subordinated to the Central Belarusian Military Rada (CWBR) on the one hand, and on the other hand the Bolshevik Red Guards detachments of the Western Region, Russian Socialist Republic.
+The Belarusian-Soviet conflict (Note: Also known as the October Revolution and the Establishment of Belarusian Statehood, Belarusian-Bolshevik conflict, Conflict between the Council of the All-Belarusian Congress and Oblispolkom, Bolshevik coup d'état in Belarus, and Belarusian War of Independence) was a political and military confrontation in late 1917 and early 1918 between units in favour of the Great Belarusian Rada and subordinated to the Central Belarusian Military Rada (CWBR) on the one hand, and on the other hand the Bolshevik Red Guards detachments of the Western Region, Russian Socialist Republic.

 Title

 In modern Belarusian historiography there is no single name for the period from the October coup d'état to the proclamation of the Belarusian People's Republic.

 The variant "The October Revolution and the Establishment of Belarusian Statehood" is mostly used.

 The contemporary Polish-Belarusian historian Aleh Latyshonok uses several names for this period of history: the Belarusian-Bolshevik conflict, Belarusian War of Independence and the Bolshevik coup in Belarus.